-- DEB packages of rTorrent-PS for Debian and Ubuntu are on Bintray.
+DEB packages of rTorrent-PS for Debian and Ubuntu are on GitHub.

 This is just a selection of the myriad of projects out there that perform automated installs.
 If you miss something, please make sure a potential new entry is actually still maintained, and mention what target platforms it is designed and tested for.

 Projects that work on Debian very likely also work on Ubuntu.
 Just make sure the release dates match reasonably, i.e. Jessie is equivalent to either Xenial or Trusty.
 If you want to run ruTorrent, the default version of PHP is very important (either 5 or 7).

 Ansible · Ubuntu Xenial + Trusty · Debian Jessie + Wheezy · Raspian

 This will install rTorrent-PS, pyrocore, and related software onto any remote dedicated server or VPS with root access, running Debian or a Debian-like OS.
 It does so via Ansible, which is in many ways superior to the usual “call a bash script to set up things once and never be able to update them again”, since you can run this setup repeatedly to either fix problems, or to install upgrades and new features added to the project’s repository.

 QuickBox provides easy seedbox and services management from a web dashboard.
 With the click of a button users can install additional application packages.

 Swizzin is a fork and strives to be more light-weight and modular.